 minutes then stir to combine.
 Stir in the peppermint extract.
 Set aside to let

-the ganache completely cool and become thick enough to spread, about 30 minutes.
+the ganache completely cool and become thick enough to spread, about two hours.

 Cookies: Take one chocolate shortbread and spread a small tablespoon of